MECH ENG 2019 - Dynamics and Control I

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Have a good understanding of the principles of machine dynamics.
-2 Be able to determine the mobility of planar mechanisms.
-3 Be able to apply vector analysis to planar mechanisms to quantify the displacement, velocity and acceleration of the mechanism components.
-4 Understand and be able to apply the concept of velocity and acceleration images.
-5 Be competent in applying kinematic design fundamentals for cam and follower mechanisms.
-6 Be competent in the kinematic analysis and design of gears and simple, compound, reverted and epicyclical gear trains.
-7 Understand the concept of inertia forces and its application to kinematic analysis of mechanisms.
-8 Understand and be able to apply the principles of static and dynamic balancing for rotating and reciprocating systems.
-9 Have a good understanding of the feedback control theory.
-10 Be able to model, analyse, design and simulate automatic control systems in the time domain and frequency domain.
-11 Be able to apply the methods of block diagram, root locus, Bode plot, Ruth array, and feedback control theory to analyse and design automatic control systems.
+1 Explain the principles of machine dynamics; 2 Demonstrate the ability to determine the mobility of planar mechanisms; 3 Apply vector analysis to planar mechanisms to quantify the displacement, velocity and acceleration of the mechanism components; 4 Apply the concept of velocity and acceleration images; 5 Apply kinematic design fundamentals for cam and follower mechanisms; 6 Use kinematic analysis and design of gears and simple, compound, reverted and epicyclical gear trains; 7 Explain the concept of inertia forces and its application to kinematic analysis of mechanisms; 8 Apply the principles of static and dynamic balancing for rotating and reciprocating systems; 9 Discuss the feedback control theory; 10 Analyse, design and simulate automatic control systems in the time domain and frequency domain; and

 University Graduate Attributes